-The investigations division is made up of detectives who investigate crimes reported to the police department, and civilian support staff who maintain police records, evidence and property.
+Investigative Services is made up of detectives who investigate crimes reported to the police department, and civilian support staff who maintain police records, evidence and property.
 Detectives receive specialized training to investigate a wide variety of offenses including: burglary, robbery, assault, sexual offenses, and death investigations.
 Detectives may work to recover stolen property, conduct forensic examination of a crime scene, obtain and serve search and arrest warrants, and prepare cases to file with the district attorney’s office.
 Detectives also conduct detailed interviews with victims, witnesses and suspects.

-The cases worked by our detectives take them to locations not only on campus, but also throughout the city of Denton, the DFW metroplex and anywhere an investigation may lead them.
+The cases worked by our detectives take them to locations not only on campus, but also throughout the city of Denton, the DFW Metroplex and anywhere an investigation may lead them.

 The training unit overseas all department training and maintains each officers’ training file.
 The training unit works with outside agency instructors, as well as department members who are law enforcement instructors.
 Experienced officers may choose to become a law enforcement instructor and teach law enforcement classes for the department and outside agencies.
 Continuous training throughout an officer’s career can include classroom instruction, firearms training as well as scenario based training.

 The community relations unit is made up of officers who specialize in working with our community to promote safety and better understanding between the community and police department.
 They work with community members and groups on campus, and provide public presentations for the campus community.
 These presentations are conducted for community groups, students, faculty and staff.
-Last year, the community relations unit made over 100 presentations to the campus community.

-|Officers make up the majority of the police department and can be found on patrol shifts, working as detectives in the criminal investigations division, and staffing the community relations unit.
+|Officers make up the majority of the police department and can be found on patrol shifts, working as detectives in Investigative Services, and staffing the community relations unit.
 While the officer rank is not considered a supervisor, because of the nature of police work, officers have a great deal of responsibility and discretion.|

-|Corporals can be assigned to any division within the police department.
+|Corporals can be assigned to any unit within the police department.
 On a patrol shift, corporals serve similar roles to patrol officers, but may take on a higher level of responsibility.
 Corporals also serve as field training officers, patrolling with and training new officers.
-Other areas of the department corporals can be assigned to include the criminal investigations division, community relations unit, and administrative support.|
+Other areas of the department corporals can be assigned to include the Investigative Services, community relations unit, and administrative support.|

 |Sergeants are first line supervisors in the department.
 On patrol, sergeants lead a shift of officers and may be the highest ranking member of the department on duty.
-Sergeants are also found supervising detectives in the criminal investigations division and leading the department’s training unit as Training Coordinator.|
+Sergeants are also found supervising detectives in the Investigative Services unit and leading the department’s training unit as Training Coordinator.|

 |Lieutenants are command staff level officers in the department.
-In the operations division, a lieutenant serves as either the day shift or night shift watch commander and supervises two patrol shifts and their respective sergeants.
-A lieutenant may also serve as a supervisor in the criminal investigations division or in an administrative supervisory role.|
+In the Field Services unit, a lieutenant serves as either the day shift or night shift watch commander and supervises two patrol shifts and their respective sergeants.
+A lieutenant may also serve as a supervisor in the Investigative Services unit or in an administrative supervisory role.|

 |Captains are executive command staff level officers in the department and report directly to the Chief of Police.
-Captains lead one of three divisions; operations, investigations, or administration.
-Captains are not only responsible for the supervision of their division, but also work on budgeting, long term planning, and special event coordination.|
+Captains lead one of three units; Field Services, Investigative Services, or Support Services.
+Captains are not only responsible for the supervision of their units, but also work on budgeting, long term planning, and special event coordination.|

 |The Chief of Police is responsible for overall command of the police department and its nearly 70 employees.
 The Chief directly supervises the captains, business manager and his executive assistant.|